bihor/fp_masterquiz/Documentation/Configuration/Index.rst

   You need to define the mark-symbol by yourself via the TypoScript-setting.
 E.g. settings.template.optionalMark = *.

+- Closed is a checkbox at a quiz-entry (tab Access).
+Why is it a setting too?

+  Because with this 2 possibilities you can easy define if one or more quizzes shall be closed.

 - The text changes to english when I activate Ajax.
 Whats wrong?

   You need to add some more TypoScript to your page.
 See chapter "Known problems".